berkerol/hangman/README.md

 * Non-letter characters and correctly guessed letters are viewed as they are.
 * Letters that you have not guessed yet are viewed as \*.
 * Press _R_ to reset settings to defaults.

+## Continous Integration

+It is setup using GitHub Actions in `.github/workflows/lint.yml`

 ## Contribution